-Moving out a rental can mark a new chapter in one’s life.
-In that perspective, it’s important to make the event as stress-free and smooth as possible.
+Moving out of a rental can mark a new chapter in one’s life.
+From that perspective, making the event as stress-free and smooth as possible is essential.
 Aside from packing personal items, here are other ways tenants can ensure a graceful exit from the rental property.

-In case of paintings or photographs hung on the wall, tenants should remove any nail or apparatus used to hang up these decorative items.
-If walls are present, they should be sanded over until smooth, making it easier for the landlord to repaint the walls.
+If paintings or photographs hang on the wall, tenants should remove any nails or apparatus used to hang up these decorative items.
+If walls are present, they should be sanded over until smooth, making it easier for the landlord to repaint them.

-Tenants should also make sure to remove any tapes or adhesive used on the wall and clean the spots.
+Tenants should also remove any tape or adhesive used on the wall and clean the spots.

-Days before moving out, tenants should disconnect all the utilities connected to their name and have it transferred to their next place of residence.
+Days before moving out, tenants should disconnect all the utilities connected to their name and have them transferred to their next place of residence.
 The contract should be terminated if the tenants are no longer interested in availing of a particular utility.
 Billing addresses for the utilities to be carried over to the new home should be changed.

-Lastly, tenants should also settle any remaining balances for these utilities to ensure a smooth transition.
+Lastly, tenants should settle any remaining balances for these utilities to ensure a smooth transition.

-When moving out, tenants are expected to leave the rental in more or less the same condition when they first moved in.
-This is why tenants are sometimes advised to take pictures of the rental during the start of the tenancy so they have a basis for comparison.
+When moving out, tenants are expected to leave the rental in more or less the same condition as when they first moved in.
+This is why tenants are sometimes advised to take pictures of the rental during the start of the tenancy, so they have a basis for comparison.

 Sometimes, however, there are landlords with flexible policies.
 Considering this, tenants should clean the place thoroughly before moving out.

-Rental features that were broken as a result of “fair wear and tear” can be left alone.
+Rental features that were broken due to “fair wear and tore” can be left alone.
 To properly distinguish which amenities broke or deteriorated because of age or natural causes, tenants should do a walk-through with their landlord.
 Tenants, however, are obligated to fix or replace any feature they have broken or damaged throughout their tenancy.

-Once tenants are done with all the cleaning and packing, all the keys (even the duplicates) should be gathered and eventually returned to the landlord once the move is completed.
+Once tenants are done cleaning and packing, all the keys (even the duplicates) should be gathered and eventually returned to the landlord once the move is completed.